ev3dev/ev3dev.github.io/docs/tutorials/using-ps3-sixaxis.md

         break
 {% endhighlight %}

+Copy this code into a file on the Ev3 brick to run it.
+If you do `sudo chmod +x your_file_name.py`, you can even run it from the brickman interface!

 # The complete event type and code mapping of the ps3 controller
 I mapped out all codes for you!
 Here they are:
 {% include screenshot.html source="/images/Website/sixaxis_event_codes.png" %}

-# The result: a remote controle robot.
+# The result: a remote controlled robot
 How cool!
 No computer needed.
 Just a gamepad and the ev3 brick.

 {% include youtube-embed.html youtube_video_id="brfgF3D5c4k" %}